PSG950828/PSG/README.md

 ## Usage

 Running the script without any arguments launches a small windowed interface built with Tkinter.
+The window lets you view, add, edit and delete notes.
+Double-click a note or use the **View** button to open it in a separate window.
 You can also use command-line subcommands:

 ```
 python note_manager.py list